pimcore/customer-data-framework/doc/30_OAuth-Server.md

+# Installation

+Steps to install bundle via command.....

+Before you can use the OAuth-Server you have to define some options in the [Configuration Tree](./03_Configuration.md).
+ALl options have to be set correctly and you need at least to define one client.

 # Working with OAuth

 This chapter describes of how to use the OAuth - Server.
 To help you build a login or authorization-system